Crowds and Power: Overview

 "On the questioner the effect is a feeling of enhanced power.
 He enjoys this and consequentially asks more and more questions; every answer he receives is an act of submission.
-Personal freedom consists largely in having a defense against questions.
+Personal freedom consists largely in having a defence against questions.
 The most blatant tyranny is the one which asks the most blatant questions."

 This work remains important for the insights it provided into the Eastern European upheaval which can be understood within the framework Canetti puts forth.
 It shows the growth of crowds and their power against even the power of the state.